russelltsherman/golang/doc/types/slice.md

 # slices

-Slices are like references to arrays
+a slice:
+  is a reference type
+  references an array

-Slices are zero indexed
+  zero indexed

 A slice does not store any data, it just describes a section of an underlying array.